K9 Named Karma Poses With 18-Pound Suitcase of Weed from Florida Airport Bust

 “Karma ruins Central Florida marijuana delivery,” Yahoo!
 News reports.
 Cannabis isn’t tolerated quite yet in Florida airports, especially not in amounts that large.

 While Florida approved Amendment 2, allowing for medical cannabis, airport officials went out of their way to clarify no pot is allowed onsite.
-The Greater Orlando Aviation Authority Board promptly issued policy that bans visitors from traveling with their prescription cannabis at the airport.
+The Greater Orlando Aviation Authority Board promptly issued a policy that bans visitors from traveling with their prescription cannabis at the airport.
 The reason for the policy is to avoid potential conflicts with the Federal Aviation Authority board, which provides grants to the Orlando International Airport.

 Police proudly posed Karma in front of the suitcase.
 “OCSO K9 Karma would like to meet the owner of this suitcase found at baggage claim with 18lbs of marijuana inside of it.
 Thanks to K9 Karma and her skilled detection, these drugs will never make it to the streets of Orlando.”